gsluthra/my_blog/_posts/2015-11-15-podcasts-i-love.md

   image: general/gp-square-v.jpg
 ---

 Driving in India is a test of patience.
 And a waste of time.

-A few months ago, I decided to try an experiment while driving to office (about a 30 minutes ride one way).
+A few months ago, I decided to try an experiment while driving to office, about a 30 minute ride each way.
-Podcasts.
+The experiment was: Podcasts.

 Turns out, I had uncovered something amazing.
 Podcasts made me forget the time I spend on the road, and instead opened a window to a world I didn't know existed.
 I now found an opportunity to hear interviews and stories, of lives of people, in far away places.
 People, whose stories, I would otherwise never have heard.

-He is a list (I plan to keep up-to-date), with a list of podcasts I really enjoyed, or were super thought-provoking.
+Here is a list of podcasts I really enjoyed, or were super thought-provoking.
 If you like these, please bookmark this post.
+I will constantly update this as I come across more interesting podcasts.

 <img src="http://englishminds.co.uk/wp-content/uploads/2014/06/Podcast.jpg" alt="Podcasts" style="width: 200px;"/>